mala-project/mala/docs/source/advanced_usage/predictions.rst

             parameters.use_mpi = True

 Please be aware that GPU and MPI usage are mutually exclusive for inference at the moment.
-Once MPI is activated, you can start the MPI aware python script with a large number of CPUs to simulate materials at large length scales.
+Once MPI is activated, you can start the MPI aware Python script with a large number of CPUs to simulate materials at large length scales.

 By default, MALA can only operate with a number of CPUs by which the